-- Haakon Gjerløw (as PhD Student, from 2015), who has, for example, been main responsible for following up Historical CEs, constructing scripts/automated routines for streamlining tasks related to consistency checking and cleaning the data, alongside various other tasks. - Tore Wig (as Post-doc from 2015-2017, and later as Researcher), who has, for example, been the main responsible for validation of the expert data and subsequently following up experts, and for instructing various RAs collecting data on particular indicators. - Sirianne Dahlum (as Researcher during 2017), who, for example, handled various automated and manual reliability and validity checks on the data. - Luca J. Uberti (as Researcher from late 2017), who, for example, has been involved in working with the documentation of the data set, especially the codebook.
+- Haakon Gjerløw (as PhD Student, from 2015), has been mainly responsible for following up with Historical Country Experts, constructing scripts/automated routines for streamlining tasks related to consistency checking and cleaning the data, alongside various other tasks. - Tore Wig (as Post-doc from 2015-2017, and later as Researcher), has been mainly responsible for validation of the expert data and subsequently following up with experts, and for instructing various RAs collecting data on particular indicators. - Sirianne Dahlum (as Researcher during 2017), handled various automated and manual reliability and validity checks on the data. - Luca J. Uberti (as Researcher from late 2017), has been involved in working with the documentation of the data set, especially the codebook.

-Several people, located at different institutions, contributed to the coding of A variables for the historical part of the time series and otherwise helped manage the data collection process.
-While not an exhaustive list (see the Codebook and webpage), Selemon Negash, Lee Cojocaru, Vlad Ciobanu, Vilde Lunnan Djuve, Swaantje Marten, Sune Orloff Hellegard Bernardo Isola, Cem Mert Dalli, and Katarina Sibbers have been instrumental in the data collection, Vilde Lunnan Djuve and Solveig Bjørkholt in the outreach and contact with experts, and Sindre Haugen in the management and cleaning of data.
+Several individuals, at different institutions, contributed to the coding of historical A variables or helped manage the data collection process.
+While not an exhaustive list (see the Codebook and website), Selemon Negash, Lee Cojocaru, Vlad Ciobanu, Vilde Lunnan Djuve, Swaantje Marten, Sune Orloff Hellegard Bernardo Isola, Cem Mert Dalli, and Katarina Sibbers have been instrumental in the data collection, Vilde Lunnan Djuve and Solveig Bjørkholt in the outreach and contact with experts, and Sindre Haugen in the management and cleaning of data.